Analysis of the SiMPL method for density-based topology optimization: Numerical experiments

-Here, we took $\texttt{tol}_S=10^{-4}$ and $\texttt{tol}_F=10^{-5}$.
-Note that since the Bregman divergence generalizes the Euclidean norm squared, we opt to use $\texttt{tol}_{S}^2$ to ensure sufficiently accurate convergence.
-For these choices of stopping criteria, we observed mesh-independent behavior, i.e., the number of iterations needed to reach the same tolerance was near identical across meshes.

-The compliance, relative stationarity error, and step size at each iteration are reported in \Cref{fig:cantilever-plots} with respect to different mesh sizes $h>0$.
-The compliance $\{F(\rho_k)\}$ forms a monotone decreasing sequence as expected from \Cref{thm:conv}.
-For all final designs, the consistent limiting values of the compliance and the relative stationarity errors indicate mesh-independence of the method.
-In \Cref{tab:simpl}, we also report the number of objective function and gradient evaluations, respectively, for each $h$.
+In this experiment, we used continuous piece-wise linear finite elements over a uniform rectangular grid to discretize the PDEs and piece-wise constant elements to discretize the latent variable $\psi$.
+The computed values of the compliance $F(\rho_k)$, KKT residual $\texttt{KKT}_k$, and step size $\alpha_k$ at each iteration are reported in \Cref{fig:cantilever-plots} for different mesh sizes $h>0$.
+The corresponding optimized designs are depicted in~\Cref{fig:design}.
+From \Cref{fig:cantilever-plots}, we see that the compliance values form a monotonically decreasing sequence $F(\rho_{k+1}) \leq F(\rho_k)$, as expected from \Cref{thm:conv}.
+Furthermore, the similar trajectories of the compliance and KKT residual sequences indicate mesh-independence of the method.
+We supplement these figures with \Cref{tab:simpl}, which reports the exact number of iterations, backtracking sub-iterations, and PDE solves for each mesh size we tested.

-The difference between the number of objective function evaluations and the number of iterations is due to the line search algorithm.
-The initial choice of step size \eqref{eq:alpha-init} passes the sufficient decrease conditions \eqref{eq:armijo} and \eqref{eq:bregman-backtracking} on the first attempt most of the time.
-This confirms that \eqref{eq:alpha-init} provides a good initial step size.
-While SiMPL-A fails the sufficient decrease condition \eqref{eq:armijo} no more than 3 times per iteration, SiMPL-B failed the sufficient decrease condition \eqref{eq:bregman-backtracking} 4-8 times each iteration between iterations 12 and 15.
-We note that while SiMPL-B is completely parameter-free, SiMPL-A involves an ad hoc parameter $c_1=10^{-4}$ whose optimal value depends on the undelying problem.